turbulenz/turbulenz_engine/docs/source/jslibrary_api/textureencode_api.rst

 Encode a quartet of unsigned float values `[0,1]` into a 32-bit signed integer.
 Components less than `0` or greater than `1` will be clamped.

-**Note**

-Different from the other encoding schemes, components equal to `1` can be encoded exactly in this scheme, but components equal to `0.5` will not be encoded.
+.. note :: Different from the other encoding schemes, components equal to `1` can be encoded exactly in this scheme, but components equal to `0.5` will not be encoded.
 The absolute difference between any successive invertible input components `0.00392156862745098..`.
 Non-invertible input components will be rounded down to the nearest invertible representation.

 **Syntax** ::